Speaker | Time | Text |

 One, a huge underwriting commitment to the redevelopment of Ukraine. | ||

-We have more than 37 trillion in debt and $2 trillion deficits and no end in sight. | ||
+We have more than 37 trillion dead and $2 trillion deficits and no end in sight. | ||

-And inflation, the inflation of this they are driven not by terrorists, but driven by the Keynesian stimulus we still put in with these deficits and with Congress refusing to consider rescissions or pocket rescissions or impoundments. | ||
+And inflation, the inflation that's there driven not by terrorists, but driven by the Keynesian stimulus we still put in with these deficits and with Congress refusing to consider resisions or pocket resisions or impoundments, that this orgy of spending just continues on and on and on, that we have to avoid us stepping up and being a major commitment and even American financial institutions, their focus should be the United States of America. | ||

 We have more than enough need for development in this country, tremendous needs for development in this country. | ||

-You don't need to look in Europe and particularly Ukraine for the United States to be involved. | ||
+You don't need to look in Europe and particularly in Ukraine for the United States to be involved. | ||

 And not just the development guarantees and the capital guarantees, even darker are what we call security guarantees. | ||

-Security guarantees essentially mean American, not just arms, but American troops. | ||
+essentially mean American, not just arms, but American troops. | ||

-Now, maybe it starts off American troops aren't there, but you set up a tripwire like it'd be Tanama to including Ukraine and NATO as an Article 5 country. | ||
+Now, maybe it starts off American troops aren't there, but you set up a tripwire like it would be tantamount to including Ukraine in NATO as an Article 5 country if the Russians are to do anything in the future. | ||

-So, a security guarantee and any type of economic guarantees, we really have to fight to make sure that we don't get entrapped further. | ||
+So a security guarantee and any type of economic guarantees we really have to fight to make sure that we don't get entrapped further. | ||

-Remember, the whole purpose of America First is to get out of these entanglements. | ||
+Remember the whole purpose of America first is to get out of these entanglements. | ||

 To let the Europeans and the Russians figure it out. | ||